Dwayne-PassenzSt10453003/ST10453003-MAST-POE/README.md

 TypeScript: The project is written in TypeScript.

 ## App Executing Process
-First install the app then inside Visual Code click left then open intergrated terminal then enter the command npx expo start --tunnel for expo go, To run on Deskop enter npm start in intergrated terminal
+First install the app then inside Visual Code click on the left side button of the mouse then click on open intergrated terminal then enter the command npx expo start --tunnel for expo go, To run on Deskop enter npm start in intergrated terminal.

 ## Referencing
 Meta, 2025.
 React-Native. [online] Available at: <https://reactnative.dev/docs/getting-started> [Accessed 1 October 2025].